Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Units, Definitions, and Conventions

 The units of the electromagnetic field in the Fourier domain are V/m/Hz, often converted in the literature to V/m/MHz.
 To make the distance-dependence explicit, both sides of field equations are multiplied by $r$, as in $r\vec{E} = ... $, making the units V/Hz.
-Throughout this work, an overal field normalization constant $E_{\rm 0}$ is used \textit{in the time domain}, and it is directly proportional to the cascade energy $E_{\rm C}$, as in most Askaryan models that followed from the original full MC results \cite{zhs}.
-Thus, $E_{\rm 0}$ may be linearly scaled with energy, provided the longitudinal length $a$ and the maximum number of cascade particles are derived consistently from the appropriate cascade distribution.
-When the field amplitude is proportional to $E_{\rm 0}$ times a characteristic frequency-squared (on-cone), the units of $E_{\rm 0}$ must be V/Hz$^2$.
-When the field amplitude is proportional to $E_{\rm 0}$ times a characteristic frequency divided by a characteristic pulse width (off-cone), the units of $E_{\rm 0}$ remain V/Hz$^2$.
+Throughout this work, an overall field normalization constant $E_{\rm 0}$ is used. $E_{\rm 0}$ may be linearly scaled with energy, as in other Askaryan models.
+We show that the on-cone field amplitude is proportional to $E_{\rm 0}$ times a characteristic frequency-squared, so the units of $E_{\rm 0}$ are V/Hz$^2$.
+For off-cone results, we show that the field amplitude is proportional to $E_{\rm 0}$ times a characteristic frequency divided by a characteristic pulse width, and the units of $E_{\rm 0}$ remain V/Hz$^2$.